Keygoksmg/Keygoksmg.github.io/content/_index.md

     development of [programming site for children](https://www.toy-pro.net/)

 - **g-RIPS (Graduate-level Research in Industrial Projects for Students Sendai)** (*June 2021 - August 2021*)
 International research program hosted by the Tohoku Univ. and UCLA.
-Project theme: Optimization of wireless base station placement as an essential foundation for our future IoT society.
+Project theme: Optimization of wireless base station placement as an an essential foundation for our future IoT society.

 - **Research internship** (*September 2020 – October 2020*)
     R&D Summer Internship at Optim.inc